TwinCreations/School-and-Tutorial-Projects/Responsive Web Design Certification/Applied Visual Design/readme.md

 Use the CSS Transform scale Property to Change the Size of an Element

-Use the CSS Transform scale Property to Scale an Element on Hover Not Passed
+Use the CSS Transform scale Property to Scale an Element on Hover

-Use the CSS Transform Property skewX to Skew an Element Along the X-Axis Not Passed
+Use the CSS Transform Property skewX to Skew an Element Along the X-Axis

-Use the CSS Transform Property skewY to Skew an Element Along the Y-Axis Not Passed
+Use the CSS Transform Property skewY to Skew an Element Along the Y-Axis

 Create a Graphic Using CSS
-Not Passed

 Create a More Complex Shape Using CSS and HTML

-Not Passed
-Learn How the CSS @keyframes and animation Properties Work Not Passed
+Learn How the CSS @keyframes and animation Properties Work

-Use CSS Animation to Change the Hover State of a Button Not Passed
+Use CSS Animation to Change the Hover State of a Button

 Modify Fill Mode of an Animation
-Not Passed

 Create Movement Using CSS Animation

-Not Passed
-Create Visual Direction by Fading an Element from Left to Right Not Passed
+Create Visual Direction by Fading an Element from Left to Right

-Animate Elements Continually Using an Infinite Animation Count Not Passed
+Animate Elements Continually Using an Infinite Animation Count

-Make a CSS Heartbeat using an Infinite Animation Count Not Passed
+Make a CSS Heartbeat using an Infinite Animation Count

 Animate Elements at Variable Rates
-Not Passed

 Animate Multiple Elements at Variable Rates
-Not Passed

 Change Animation Timing with Keywords
-Not Passed

 Learn How Bezier Curves Work
-Not Passed

 Use a Bezier Curve to Move a Graphic
-Not Passed

 Make Motion More Natural Using a Bezier Curve